-- A. General Information - 1.
-All traditional SCA armored combat at SCA tourneys, wars, and other events shall be conducted in accordance with the Rules of the Lists of the SCA, Inc., these Conventions of Combat, and such weapon and equipment standards and event rules as are established by the marshallate of the SCA, Inc., and individual kingdom marshallates. - 2.
+- 1. All traditional SCA armored combat at SCA tourneys, wars, and other events shall be conducted in accordance with the Rules of the Lists of the SCA, Inc., these Conventions of Combat, and such weapon and equipment standards and event rules as are established by the marshallate of the SCA, Inc., and individual kingdom marshallate.
+In Drachenwald, although the contents of this section are referred to as "Conventions", they are interpreted as mandatory rules to be followed. - 2.
 All kingdoms shall have as their minimum armor and weapons standards those criteria established by the Society minimum armor and weapons standards.
 Each kingdom may require additional, more extensive, and/or stricter standards. - a.
 All fighters, prior to combat at each and every SCA-sponsored event or fighting practice, shall ensure that their armor and weapons are inspected by a warranted member of the kingdom marshallate. - b.
 Even though a warranted member of the kingdom marshallate has inspected the armor and weapons used by a fighter, each fighter shall accept full responsibility for the condition of his or her own equipment.
 Each fighter has the obligation to his- or herself, the marshals, and all opponents, to see that his or her equipment meets all Society and kingdom requirements. - c.
 Combat archery ammunition each must be inspected individually before every use. - i.
-Siloflex-equivalent and tennis ball ammunition may be inspected by the archer and used again immediately. - ii.
+Tubular-shafted ammunition may be inspected by the archer and (used) again immediately. - ii.
 Fiberglass-shafted ammunition must be taken off the field and reinspected under the supervision of a combat archery marshal before being used again. - 3.
-When not otherwise directed by the sovereign, the sovereign's representative upon the field and in all matters dealing with Society combat is the Earl Marshal, and, by delegation, warranted members of the kingdom marshallate. - B. Behavior on the Field - 1.
-Striking an opponent with excessive force is forbidden. - 2.
+When not otherwise directed by the sovereign, the sovereign's representative upon the field and in all matters dealing with Society combat is the Earl Marshal, and, by delegation, warranted members of the kingdom marshallate.

+B. Behavior on the Field

+- 1. Striking an opponent with excessive force is forbidden. - 2.
 All fighters shall obey the commands of the marshals on the field or shall be removed from the field and subject to disciplinary action.
-Disagreements with the marshals on the field shall be resolved through the established mechanisms outlined in the Procedures for Grievances and Sanctions of the Marshallate Procedures of the SCA, Inc. - 3.
-Each fighter shall maintain control over his or her temper at all times. - 4.
-Upon hearing the call of "HOLD" all fighting shall IMMEDIATELY stop. - 5.
-A fighter shall not enter the lists or participate in any form of SCA combat activity while impaired by alcohol or drugs (including, but not limited to: drugs prescribed by a licensed health care provider, over- the-counter medications, and illegal controlled substances.) - 6.
-Any behavior that takes deliberate advantage of an opponent's chivalry or safetyconsciousness, or that takes deliberate unfair advantage of an opponent, is prohibited.
+Disagreements with the marshals on the field shall be resolved through the established mechanisms outlined in the Procedures for Grievances and Sanctions of the Marshallate Procedures of the SCA, Inc.